Deepak Punia qualifies for Tokyo Olympics | Devdiscourse

 Also doing a commendable job was Rahul Aware, who has moved to the semifinals in the 61kg non-Olympic category.
 Both Deepak and Rahul overcame rough Kazakh wrestlers en route the semifinals.

-Vinesh Phogat, Deepak Punia and Ravi Dahiya have already qualified for the 2020 Olympics with bronze medals.
+Vinesh Phogat, Bajrang Punia, and Ravi Dahiya have already qualified for the 2020 Olympics with bronze medals.
 However, Jitender (79kg) lost his quarterfinal while Mausam Khatri lost his first round in 97kg to reigning Olympic champion Kyle Frederick Snyder.

 Adlilet was playing rough and was cautioned for poking Deepak.
 Consecutive takedown moves and a caution point brought Deepak on even terms at 5-5.
 He converted an opportunity but also conceded a throw and it was 7-7.
 The home camp challenged the call and lost.